--- Caution -
+-- Caution --

-Link Time Optimization performs aggressive optimizations.
-Sometimes this can result in large chunks of code being removed.
+Link Time Optimization performs aggressive optimizations by analyzing the dependencies between bitcode format objects.
+This can result in the removal of unused variables and functions in the source code.

-Link Time Optimization does not honor the armclang -mexecute-only option.
-If you use the armclang -flto or -Omax options, then the compiler cannot generate execute-only code and produces a warning.
+LTO does not honor the armclang -mexecute-only option.
+If you use the armclang -flto or -Omax options, then the compiler cannot generate execute-only code.